-This data protection notice informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles. (hereinafter collectively referred to as "Online Offer").
-With regard to the terminology used, such as "personal data" or its "processing", we refer to the definitions in Art.
-4 of the General Data Protection Regulation (DSGVO).
+This data protection notice informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles (hereinafter collectively referred to as "online offer").
+With regard to the terms used, such as "personal data" or their "processing", we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 No data is transferred to third parties without the consent of the data subject or without a legal basis.

 Information on the handling of application data in the context of application procedures can be found in the section "Data protection information for applicants".